abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authimplicit.md

-# Authentication `implicit`
+# Authentication: `implicit`

-## authmanagers `implicit`
+## Overview

-The `implicit` provider is the simplest configuration mode and is used for anonymous (always-allow) authentication.
+The `implicit` authentication provider is the simplest configuration mode available in abcdesktop.io.
+It grants anonymous, always-allow access without requiring user credentials, making it appropriate for demonstration deployments, open-access environments, and functional testing scenarios.

-The provider is defined as a dictionary object and contains an `anonymous` provider.
+The `implicit` provider dictionary must contain a `providers` key, which in turn holds one or more named provider entries.
+The `anonymous` provider unconditionally permits authentication and assigns the user identifier specified by the `userid` field in the provider configuration.

-The `anonymous` provider always permits authentication and generates a UUID as the user ID.
-It is used to bypass the authentication process in demonstration mode.
+## Configuration

 ```
 'implicit': {